MansiMore99/HerGuide--Smart-Google-Chatbot-Revolutionizing-Grants-for-Entrepreners/README.md

 In business, the most essential thing to grow is funding.
 Managing everything together is a difficult task.
 Let’s make it easier for them.
 Creating a supporter or a guide that can be available 24 * 7 for her.
 Where she can feel connected.

 #### The Problem:
-Women founders spend HOURS hunting for grants, taking valuable time away from growing their businesses. 💔
+Women founders spend HOURS hunting for grants, taking valuable time away from growing their businesses. ⏰💔

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Let me introduce the **HerGuide Bot**!!!
+Let me introduce the **HerGuide Bot**!!!🤖✨
 This chatbot is designed to support women entrepreneurs by helping them find small business grants tailored to their needs.
-It simplifies the process so they can spend less time researching and more time focusing on their business goals.
+It simplifies the process so they can spend less time researching and more time focusing on their business goals. 🎯🚀

 This time, when I started working on Google Cloud it was a bit different because I kept a specific topic(aim) in mind while selecting a project topic.
-I specifically created a Sheconnect website, that helps women entrepreneurs grow by developing a chatbot that helps them find grants quickly, simplifies the process to focus on growth, and empowers them with the right tools to succeed.
+I specifically created a Sheconnect website, that helps women entrepreneurs grow by developing a chatbot that helps them find grants quickly, simplifies the process to focus on growth, and empowers them with the right tools to succeed. 🌟🌱

 ### Features: